-Thanksgiving at the beach was a good, good idea!
+Thanksgiving in Gulf Shores was a good, good idea!

 My mother-in-law suggested it a couple of months ago, and you didn’t have to twist any of our arms too hard to get on down there!
 My in-laws rented a neat little house on the bay side, and the two of them, our family of five, three dogs, and Jamie’s grandmother (our beloved Mamaw!) enjoyed a too-fast vacation together from Wednesday to Sunday.

 We were super excited to spend our Thanksgiving in Gulf Shores!
 We couldn’t get into the house until 3 p.m., so we didn’t leave super early like we usually do.
 It was only a 350 mile drive, so we left around 7:30 a.m.
 We were quickly reminded why we usually leave at 4 a.m. when the girls are sleepy (or more quiet) when Sadie started whining and asking if we were there yet 30 minutes into the trip.
 It felt like a long drive down between Jillian fussing, Sadie talking nonstop, and Teddy panting anxiously around the car (Hadley was the only kid who got a gold star…), but we made it and bolted for the beach quick!